 Practically, this means that for our current Senior Frontend Engineer job posting, we are expanding our search to include candidates who want to be permanently remote, with a preference towards Pacific or Mountain Times Zones.
 We’re also still happy to talk to local candidates, and to relocate candidates who do want to be in the Bay Area – but we’re no longer requiring it.

-Sign up for our newsletter if you’d like to learn more about Tall Poppy.
+Contact us if you’d like to learn more about Tall Poppy.